whistlegraph/aesthetic-computer/README.txt

 🌟 Projects in Progress (PIP) 🌟

 *** Peter Hand: HOOK Screening ***
+  - [x] Make a phand hook screening page / menu page with the bleep option, and some drawing tools with image upload?
+        - [😫] Choose drawing tools.
+        - [?]
+Upload
+        - [x] Basic page: `phand`.
+        - [x] Bleep link
+  - [] You can always view your last uploaded painting by visiting aesthetic.computer/email
+  + Done
-  - [-] Make a prescribed 2x2 Bleep that can be triggered by the audience and run by 4 players.
+  - [x] Make a prescribed 4x1 Bleep that can be triggered by the audience and run by 4 players.

 *** Authorization Emails / Login *** (@rcrdlbl)
   (See `auth0` directory)